baolongnguyenmac/fl-ml/README.md

-# Meta-learning và Personalization layer trong Federated learning
+# Meta-learning and Personalization layer in Federated learning

-## Thông tin khoá luận
+Official code for ACIIDS2022 paper "[Meta-learning and Personalization layer in Federated learning](https://github.com/baolongnguyenmac/fl-ml/blob/main/document/paper/Meta-learning%20and%20Personalization%20layer%20in%20FL.pdf)".

-- Tên đề tài: Meta-learning và Personalization layer trong Federated learning
+## General information

-- GVHD: GS.
-TS.
-Lê Hoài Bắc
+- Supervisor: Prof. Lê Hoài Bắc
-- GVPB: TS.
-Nguyễn Tiến Huy
+- Reviewer: Dr. Nguyễn Tiến Huy
-- Nhóm sinh viên:
+- Authors:
     - Nguyễn Bảo Long - MSSV: 18120201
     - Cao Tất Cường - MSSV: 18120296
-- Bảo vệ vào ngày 15/03/2022 tại Hội đồng Khoa học máy tính 1, Trường Đại học Khoa học Tự nhiên, TP.
-HCM
+- Reporting date: 15/03/2022 at Computer Science No.1, University of Science, VietNam National University - Ho Chi Minh City.

-## Liên hệ
+## Contact

-- Nguyễn Bảo Long
+- Corresponding author: Bao-Long Nguyen
-- Email: baolongnguyen.mac@gmail.com hoặc 18120201@student.hcmus.edu.vn
+- Email: baolongnguyen.mac@gmail.com

 ## How to run

-- Dữ liệu được cấu hình giống như paper: [Personalized Federated Learning with Moreau Envelopes (NeurIPS 2020)](https://github.com/CharlieDinh/pFedMe).
+- Dataset configuration: Dataset is configured as in [Personalized Federated Learning with Moreau Envelopes (NeurIPS 2020)](https://github.com/CharlieDinh/pFedMe).

 - Có 2 cách để khởi chạy simulation (đọc doc của Flower để rõ thêm):

-    - Chạy 1 mạch và khỏi suy nghĩ gì: Chạy file `run.sh`.
-Trong file này chứa toàn bộ lệnh để tạo ra kết quả của khoá luận.
-Khi chạy theo kiểu này, chương trình sẽ gọi đến hàm `start_simulation()` trong file `./main.py`
+- 2 ways to run simulation (read [Flower's doc](https://flower.dev/docs/) for more detail):

-    - Trong trường hợp cần debug, có thể sử dụng 2 files `./run_client.sh` và `./run_server.sh`.
-File `./run_server.sh` khởi chạy hàm `main()` trong file `./server/server_main.py` nhằm tạo ra 1 server.
-File `./run_client.sh` một số lượng máy khách nhất định bằng cách gọi hàm `main()` trong file `./client/client_main.py` nhiều lần.
+    - Normal mode: Run file `run.sh`.
+This file contains all the command codes that output the results of this thesis.
+After running this file, function `start_simulation()` in file `./main.py` will be called.

-- Note thêm về các TH ngoại lệ của `FedPer`
+    - Debug mode: Run 2 files `./run_client.sh` and `./run_server.sh`.
+File `./run_server.sh` calls `main()` in file `./server/server_main.py` in order to create and run a server.
+File `./run_client.sh` creates a certain number of clients by calling function `main()` in file `./client/client_main.py` multiple times.

-## Giải thích một vài thông tin về source code
+## Some information about source code

-- Folder `./client`: Các file trong đây chứa các hàm cơ bản của 1 client trong hệ thống FL (của framework Flower).
+- Folder `./client`: Defines types of clients of FL systems (based on Flower framework).

-- Folder `./client_worker`: Chứa phần huấn luyện (cài đặt theo hướng meta learning, sử dụng thư viện [`learn2learn`](https://github.com/learnables/learn2learn)) và kiểm thử.
-Các hàm tại đây sẽ được các file trong `./client` gọi đến.
+- Folder `./client_worker`: Defines training methods (meta learning, using [learn2learn](https://github.com/learnables/learn2learn) and conventional FL training) and testing methods.
+These functions in here will be called by clients in `./client`.

-- Folder `./data`: Chứa code để khởi tạo data trong từng client (`./data/mnist`, `./data/cifar`), load data lên (`./data/dataloaders`).
+- Folder `./data`: Contains data generator (`./data/mnist`, `./data/cifar`), and data loader (`./data/dataloaders`) for each client.

-- Folder `./document`: Chứa slide báo cáo, cuốn khoá luận, các báo cáo liên quan trong quá trình làm khoá luận.
+- Folder `./document`: Contains a presentation, a thesis and relevant documents.

-- Folder `./experiments`: Chứa các kết quả chạy thực nghiệm của các thuật toán `FedAvg, FedAvgMeta, FedPer, FedPerMeta, FedMeta(MAML), FedMeta(Meta-SGD), FedMeta-Per(MAML), FedMeta-Per(Meta-SGD)` chạy trên các tập dữ liệu MNIST, CIFAR-10, trên 2 loại client (new client, local client).
+- Folder `./experiments`: Results of `FedAvg, FedAvgMeta, FedPer, FedPerMeta, FedMeta(MAML), FedMeta(Meta-SGD), FedMeta-Per(MAML), FedMeta-Per(Meta-SGD)` running on MNIST, CIFAR-10, and on 2 types of client (new client, local client).

-- Folder `./model`: Chứa các cài đặt và đóng gói cho model cho tập dữ liệu MNIST, CIFAR-10
+- Folder `./model`: Defines models and model wrapper for MNIST, CIFAR-10.

-- Folder `./personalized_weight`: Được sinh ra trong quá trình chạy các thuật toán sử dụng personalization layer.
-Chứa các personalization layer của từng client.
+- Folder `./personalized_weight`: A temporary folder, generated during the execution of algorithms using personalization layer.
+This folder contains personalization layer of each client.

-## Kết quả của khoá luận
+## Results

-- Chúng tôi đề xuất thuật toán FedMeta-Per, là sự kết hợp của Meta-learning và Personalization layer vào hệ thống Federated learning.
+- We proposed `FedMeta-Per` (`FedMeta-Per(MAML), FedMeta-Per(Meta-SGD)`), a combination of Meta-learning and Personalization layer into a FL system.

 ### MNIST

-- Bảng kết quả (%) trên local client của tập dữ liệu MNIST
+- Classification results (%) of local client using MNIST dataset

 |                            | $acc_{micro}$       | $acc_{macro}$             | $P_{macro}$               | $R_{macro}$               | $F1_{macro}$               |
 | :------------------------- | :-----------------: | :-----------------------: | :-----------------------: | :-----------------------: | :------------------------: |